 Particular care will be taken with pupils whose first language is not English.
 Teachers will closely follow their progress across the curriculum to ascertain whether any problems are arising from uncertain command of English or from Special Educational Needs.
 It will be necessary to assess their proficiency in English before planning any additional support that might be required.

-Outside agencies such 'The Access Service' will be contacted if necessary.
+Outside agencies such 'The New Communities Achievement Team' will be contacted if necessary to provide additional support.

 MONITORING PUPIL PROGRESS

 Progress is the crucial factor in determining the need for additional support.
 Adequate progress is that which: